K-Ingredient

 Best For: Gentle brightening with anti-inflammatory propolis

 The Glow Serum pairs 2% niacinamide with 60% propolis extract — combining niacinamide's brightening with propolis's antibacterial and anti-inflammatory properties.
-The 2% concentration is low enough to avoid the flushing that higher concentrations can cause, while clinical data shows 2% is effective for brightening over 8-12 weeks.
+The 2% concentration is low enough to avoid the flushing that higher concentrations can cause, and it's the same concentration a 2006 controlled study found effective at reducing facial sebum production within 2-6 weeks (Draelos et al.).

 • Price: ₩15,000 (~$11 USD)